-In economic literature, we consider profit maximization is the main goal of any business firm or a rational producer.
-When we talk about the profit maximization objective, we are implicitly referring to the economic efficiency rather than technical efficiency.
-Technical efficiency does not consider the financial aspect of production; it only considers technical or engineering aspects of production like we did in study of production function and isoquant.
+In economic literature, profit maximization is the primary goal of any business firm or rational producer.
+When we talk about the profit maximization objective, we implicitly refer to economic efficiency rather than technical efficiency.
+Technical efficiency does not consider the financial aspect of production; it only considers technical or engineering aspects of production, as we did in the study of production function and isoquant.

-In this post, we shall go through the case of single-product firm and deal with constrained and unconstrained profit maximization decisions facing a business firm.
-For the case of multi-product business firm you can read here.
+In this post, we shall examine the case of a single-product firm and discuss constrained and unconstrained profit maximization decisions facing a business firm.
+You can read about the case of a multi-product business firm here.

 Constrained profit maximization of a single-product firm

-Every producer must take production decision regarding what to produce and how to produce?
-The production decision not only depends on available production function (or technology) but also depends on the relative prices of factor inputs.
+Every producer must make a production decision regarding what to produce and how to produce it.
+The decision depends not only on the available production function (or technology) but also on the relative prices of factor inputs.

-Due to the presence of technical and financial limitations in short-run, producer has to make constrained profit maximization decision with the limited resources available at hand.
-In such a case, producer can either maximize output (equally means revenue maximization given the price of a product) for a given cost outlay (financial constraint) or minimize cost for a given level of output in order to maximize the profit (consider a situation in which a contractor has to make a given building minimizing his total cost).
+Due to technical and financial limitations in the short run, the producer has to make constrained profit maximization decisions with the limited resources available.
+In such a case, a producer can either maximize output (equally means revenue maximization given the price of a product) for a given cost outlay (financial constraint) or minimize cost for a given level of output to maximize the profit (consider a situation in which a contractor has to make a given building minimizing his total cost).

-However, if a firm is new or in long-run it does not face technical and financial limitations.
-It is unconstrained and free to choose the optimal way of expanding output so as to attain its profit maximization goal.
+However, if a firm is new or in the long run, it does not face technical and financial limitations.
+It is unconstrained and free to choose the optimal way of expanding output to attain its profit maximization goal.

-We can analyze the optimization problem with the help of two important tools – insoquant curve and iso-cost line.
-Isoquant represents the technical constraint whereas iso-cost represents financial constraint.
-For more about isoquant, please read this.
+Two important tools—the isoquant curve and the iso-cost line—help us analyze the optimization problem.
+Isoquant represents the technical constraint, whereas iso-cost represents the financial constraint.
+For more about Isoquant, please read this.

 What is iso-cost line?

-Iso-cost line is the locus of all factor combinations that a produce can purchase with the given outlay or budget.
-In other words, it shows the combinations of capital and labor that a firm can purchase with given outlay or budget.
-We can present iso-cost line mathematically as,
+The iso-cost line is the locus of all factor combinations that a product can purchase with the given outlay or budget.
+In other words, it shows the combinations of capital and labor that a firm can purchase with a given outlay or budget.
+We can present the iso-cost line mathematically as,

 C = r.K +w.L

-where, C is outlay, r is rental price of capital, w is wage to labor, r.W and w.L are total payments made to capital and labor respectively.
+where C is an outlay, r is the rental price of capital, w is the wage to labor, and r.W and w.L are total payments made to capital and labor, respectively.

-Also note that successively higher level of iso-cost line represents corresponding higher level of outlay.
+Also, I’d like to point out that a successively higher level of the iso-cost line represents a correspondingly higher level of outlay.
 Remaining unchanged the prices of factors, increase or decrease in outlay shifts iso-cost line parallel upwards or downwards.
-Similarly, remaining unchanged the outlay and price of one factor (say, capital), increase or decrease in price of another factor (say, labor) rotates iso-cost line making steeper or flatter.
-The slope of iso-cost line is given by the ratio of factor price, w/r.
+Similarly, remaining unchanged, the outlay and cost of one factor (say, capital) and the increase or decrease in the price of another factor (say, labor) rotate the iso-cost line, making it steeper or flatter.
+The ratio of factor price, w/r gives the slope of an iso-cost line.

 What are the underlying assumptions?